studian/RoboND-HW02-Kinematics-Project/writeup_template.md

 ```

 * The last line calculates the distance between the wrist center and the new origin.
-* Then using cosine law we find D and with D calculate the third joint angle.
+* Then using cosine law, I find D and with D calculate the third joint angle.

 ```python
 D=(wxdist*wxdist + wzdist*wzdist - l1*l1-l2*l2)/(2*l1*l2)
 theta3 = atan2(-sqrt(1-D*D),D
 ```

-* With the third joint angle we can then calculate the second joint angle given by
+* With the third joint angle I can then calculate the second joint angle given by

 ```python
 S1=((l1+l2*cos(theta3))*wzdist-l2*sin(theta3)*wxdist) / (wxdist*wxdist + wzdist*wzdist)